 In recent years, hospital indemnity insurance has made strides.
 This type of insurance has been around for awhile.
 However, not until the rapidly increasing deductibles, coinsurance, and copays with health insurance plans under the Affordable Care Act, has hospital indemnity insurance been in the spotlight.
 In light of increasingly higher out of pocket expenses, people are turning to hospital indemnity insurance for cost assistance and peace of mind.
 Is hospital indemnity insurance worth the money?
 In this article, we describe hospital indemnity insurance and if it is worth the money or not.

 You know how important health insurance is.
 Without health insurance, you could seriously face significant hospital and doctor costs.
 If you don’t have a social security number, you may believe that you can’t obtain health insurance.
 That is not necessarily true.
-You just need some additional documentation.
+Health insurance is available.
+Honestly, it’s not the best health insurance.
+However, it will cover you in case of illness, accident, or a trip to the hospital.
 In this article, we discuss health insurance for people without a social security number.

 What is Gap Health Insurance?
 Nope.
 It is not clothing for health insurance carriers.
 It is insurance that will help pay for your out-of-pocket medical costs.
 Why is this important?
 If you have an ACA health insurance plan, or even a plan from your employer, you may realize that your out-of-pocket costs have risen dramatically in the last few years.
 In this article, we discuss gap health insurance and the best gap health insurance for families.